The Making of the Design Museum

 Gradually, a modernist icon designed in 1962 became the building you see today, with the original concrete roof as its dramatic centerpiece.
 Bolofo’s photographs are a record of the building’s complicated history and a reminder of how, through design, a structure that seemed to have lost its purpose can be brought back to life.

-Explore the Design Museum's opening exhibitions; Fear and Love, Designer Maker User, Beazley Designs of the Year and Designers in Residence.
+Explore the Design Museum's exhibitions; California: Designing Freedom, Designer Maker User and Cartier in Motion.